angeloashmore/tw-capsize/README.md

    /* Repeat for each font family. */
    ```

-   To get your font metrics, go to the [Capsize](https://seek-oss.github.io/capsize/), select your font under "1.
+   To get your font metrics, go to [Capsize](https://seek-oss.github.io/capsize/), select your font under "1.
 Choose a font," and select the "JSON" tab.
 The following metrics are needed:
    - `--cap-height`
    - `--ascent`
    - `--descent`